keivrijdag/keivrijdag/README.md

 2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-23|in silico modeling of perfect vacua 2018-04-30|Evolutionary stable strategies for bachelor students in a game of heads or tails
+2018-05-07|The effect of waterbody names on mitochondrial cAMP levels in flagellated microbenthos

 ## FAQ